 d.
 The history of care of the child

 In assessing the potential roles that individuals can play in a child’s upbringing after the parents’ divorce, courts may need to consider the roles these individuals played before the divorce.
 A party’s knowledge of and ability to cope with a child’s daily routine are an important part of their ability to provide ongoing daily care to that child.
 The history of the child’s relationship with each individual applying for an order also relates to the issue of stability for the child, which includes the concept of continuity of care.

 e.
 The child’s views and preferences

 Canada is a party to the United Nations Convention on the Rights of the Child.
 Article 12 of this Convention provides that governments should recognize that children who are capable of forming their own views, depending on their age or maturity, have the right to participate in decisions that affect their lives.
 Children are directly affected by the parenting decisions that parents and judges make about them.
-This proposed factor would require consideration of children’s views on issues that are important to them.
-It would also direct that courts and parents give weight to the child’s views in accordance with the child’s age and maturity.
+This factor requires consideration of children’s views on issues that are important to them.
+It also directs that courts and parents give weight to the child’s views in accordance with the child’s age and maturity.

 f.
 The child’s cultural, linguistic, religious and spiritual upbringing and heritage, including Indigenous upbringing and heritage

 In determining parenting arrangements, courts often consider the relevance of a child’s culture, language, religion and spirituality.
 Depending on the circumstances of the child, a child’s culture or religion may provide an added support system for the child.
 Children’s best interests are generally furthered when they can learn not only from formal education but also through experience and observation.
 The potential for a child to develop their own cultural identity and positive self-esteem may be important factors for the courts to consider.
 A parent’s ability to maintain and promote a child’s comprehension of and link to the child’s cultural, linguistic and religious heritage is one consideration with respect to a child’s overall well-being.